Application & Selection Process

 Applicants must be enrolled in an APA-approved doctoral program in counseling, clinical, or school psychology.
 By start date of internship, applicants should have successfully completed:

 - comprehensive examinations

 - dissertation proposal

-- 500 AAPI intervention hours (excluding assessment hours and completed by start of internship)
+- 500 Doctoral level intervention hours (Intervention hours exclude assessment hours and the requirement must be met by the start date of internship)

-The current intern stipend is $30,000; interns are paid on a semi-monthly basis.
+The current intern stipend is $40,000; interns are paid on a semi-monthly basis.
 Interns are considered non-exempt or bargain employees.
-This means that their salaries are calculated hourly based on a 40 hour work week.
+This means that their salaries are calculated hourly based on a 40-hour workweek.
 Each intern also receives $500 as professional development funds for conference-related expenses.

-- Up to 10 days of vacation per year.
+- Up to 10 days of vacation per year and 2 floating holidays.